enze-chen/mi-book-2021/appendix/future.md

 Enhance understanding by illuminating new pathways to understanding.
 Data analysis and visualization.

 Broader reach, to engage more students, making CS _relevant_.
-Non of this toxic competition BS.
 We also need to understand the ethics of computing broadly in contexts beyond CS.